ksvedal/minid-mockups/README.md

 ### Login Flow
-The login flow is illustrated below:
+The login flow of all implementations is illustrated below:

 <img src="./images/minID_flow.png" alt="MinID flow" style="margin: 15px">

-It's worth mentioning that to reach the activationLetterFlow (the blue box in the flow chart), you only need to enter one password character and then press the login button.
-To access the passwordFlow (the green box in the flow chart), you need to enter two password characters and then press the login button.
-For the normal loginFlow, you must enter all the password characters and then press the login button.
+* To reach the activationLetterFlow (the blue box in the flow chart), you need to enter any one number in the form collecting national identification numbers and then press the login button.
+* To access the noLetterActivationLetterOrderedFlow (the green box in the flow chart), you need to enter any two numbers in the form collecting national identification numbers and then press the login button.
+* To access the normal loginFlow, you must enter any 11 numbers in the form collecting national identification numbers and then press the login button.

 ## Available Scripts